Saccharin and Sodium Saccharin E954

 Sodium Saccharin is one of the oldest artificial, non-nutritive sweeteners.
 It has no caloric value and our body does not metabolize it and excrete unchanged.
 It is also better for oral health (such as toothpaste, mouth wave) as compared to table sugar since it does not promote tooth decay.

 The rising health consciousness among the consumers regarding the negative effects of sugar consumption has led to an increase in the demand for artificial sweeteners.
-Since sodium saccharin is cheaper as compared to most other artificial sweeteners (aspartame, acesulfame k, sucralose), it is used extensively in its end-use sectors.
-The use of sodium saccharin is also important for people who require a diet with restriction on caloric or carbohydrate intake, such as diabetics.
+Since it is cheaper as compared to most other artificial sweeteners (aspartame, acesulfame k, sucralose), it is used extensively in its end-use sectors.
+The use is also important for people who require a diet with the restriction on caloric or carbohydrate intake, such as diabetics.

-With the popular of plant-based sweeteners and other artificial sweeteners, we think the use of sodium saccharin may decrease especially in food and drink application, can sodium saccharin market keep go up?
+With the popularity of plant-based sweeteners and other artificial sweeteners, we think the use may decrease especially in food and drink application, can the market keep go up?
 It’s hard to say.

 Shanghai Fortune won the antidumping case for USA market so it had more advantages than other China manufacturers.
 Shanghai Fortune together with JMC take over more than 80% market share in USA during the antidumping.

-The manufacturing process of Sodium Saccharin is from chemical synthesis.
-The raw materials used in producing sodium saccharin as follows: Phthalic Anhydride, Ammoonia, Sodium Hydroxide, Methyl Alcohol, Sodium Hydroxide, Hydrochloric Acid, Sodium Nitrite, Copper Sulphate, Sulphur Dioxide, Toluene, Liquid Chlorine, Ammonia, Sodium Bicarbonate, Potassium Permanganate, Sodium Pyrosulfite.
+The manufacturing process is from chemical synthesis.
+The raw materials used as follows: Phthalic Anhydride, Ammoonia, Sodium Hydroxide, Methyl Alcohol, Sodium Hydroxide, Hydrochloric Acid, Sodium Nitrite, Copper Sulphate, Sulphur Dioxide, Toluene, Liquid Chlorine, Ammonia, Sodium Bicarbonate, Potassium Permanganate, Sodium Pyrosulfite.